I-9 FORM FOR EMPLOYMENT ELIGIBILITY VERIFICATION

 Obtaining a visa to work in the U.S. is a complicated and time consuming process.
 Therefore, the process for securing the proper visa or work authorization document should be started as soon as an offer of employment is accepted.

-In order to maintain consistency in our immigration processing, international faculty, administrators, and staff must utilize Union College’s local immigration attorney to facilitate this process:
+In order to maintain consistency in our immigration processing, faculty and staff members must utilize Union College’s designated immigration attorney to facilitate this process.
+Please contact Human Resources to arrange to speak with the attorney.

 Any exceptions to this policy must be approved, in writing, by the appropriate Responsibility Center Head.